 J&K High Court quashes detention of journalist Asif Sultan

-The detention under the Public Safety Act was illegal as the documents that formed its basis were not supplied to Sultan, the judge said.
+The documents that formed the basis of the detention under the Public Safety Act had not been supplied to Sultan, the judge said.

 The Jammu and Kashmir High Court has quashed the detention of journalist Asif Sultan under the Public Safety Act, saying that the authorities did not follow the procedural requirements in letter and spirit while detaining him, Bar and Bench reported on Monday.

-The Public Safety Act allows authorities to hold individuals in custody without trial for up to two years on grounds of national security and up to a year to maintain public order.
+The Public Safety Act allows the authorities to hold individuals in custody without trial for up to two years on grounds of national security and up to a year to maintain public order.

 Sultan was detained under the preventive detention law in April 2022, days after a court granted him bail in another case in which he had been in jail under the Unlawful Activities Prevention Act since August 2018, for allegedly harbouring militants.